shukmann/fraud_detection/README.md

 `fraud_detection.ipynb`
 1. Data cleansing for transaction device
 2. Get hour in a day from transactions (as check in EDA, day of week/month are not significant, while hour is significant that some hour with low #transaction and high #fraud)
-3. Grouping transaction amount - there are many unique value in transaction amount, which model doesn't generalize well.
-The amount are aggregated in terms of mean and standard deviation by different cards / combination of cards to create 10 new features
+3. Grouping transaction amount - there are many unique value in transaction amount, which model doesn't generalize well on.
+The amount are aggregated in terms of mean and standard deviation by different cards / combination of cards to create 10 new features.
+Dropped original transaction amount before training.
 4. label encoding for categorical variables
 5. check max and min size of numeric variables so as to change it to a smaller type i.e. int8 for less memory consumption
 6. Train a LightGBM model